KalimeroMK/Slim4MVC/README.md

    If the migration has already been run, the system will skip it without an error.

 4. **Creating controllers:**
-   To create controller you can use:
+   To create a controller, you can use:
     ```bash
      php slim make:controller ControllerName
     ```

 5. **List routes:**
-   To list all you can use:
+   To list all routes, you can use:
     ```bash
      php slim list-routes
     ```